bberak/react-native-game-engine/README.md

 ### Is React Native Game Engine suitable for production quality games?

 > This depends on your definition of production quality.
-You're not going to make a AAA rated title with RNGE.
+You're not going to make a AAA title with RNGE.
 You could however create some more basic games (doesn't mean they can't be fun games), or even jazz up your existing business applications with some interactive eye candy.

 ### Do you know of any apps that currently utilize this library?